Murder of Lauren Burk: Murder

 On the evening of March 4, 2008, Burk left her boyfriend's dorm and headed to the Ralph B. Draughon Library, where she planned to study with a friend.

 Meanwhile, Lockhart was on Auburn University's campus looking for people to rob.
 He later told investigators that he had spent much of the day on the campus, leaving when he saw a patrol car and then returning.

 At around 8:00 pm, Lockhart saw Burk as she was walking to her black 2001 Honda Civic.
 He confronted her, pointed a Rohm RG revolver at her, and ordered her into her car.
 Burk backed into her vehicle and crawled into the front passenger's seat.
 Lockhart got into the driver's seat.
 Burk handed him $200 in cash and pleaded for him to leave.

 Lockhart abducted Burk, driving with one hand on the steering wheel and the other pointing the gun at her.
 As they left campus, Lockhart ordered Burk to take off her clothing.
 Burk, initially hesitant, complied with Lockhart's demand and undressed.
 Lockhart later claimed that he made her undress so she wouldn't "do anything or make any crazy moves."
 He also said that he "never thought about having sex with her."
 Lockhart was later charged with attempting to rape Burk, but he was acquitted of the charge at trial.

 Lockhart drove Burk around for approximately 30 minutes, passing bars, stores, and downtown restaurants.
 He complained to Burk about his misfortunes and unemployment.

 According to Lockhart's confession, Burk attempted to talk him out of the crime and repeatedly asked if he would shoot her.
 As they left the center of town, Burk tried to reason with her captor, offering to help find him a job.
 "We were talking about how my life was over and how she could help me get a job," Lockhart told investigators.
 "She says she knows someone who can get me a job.
 I said I got a job; I don't need a job."
 As Lockhart drove Burk along Alabama Highway 147, Burk's friend and boyfriend called to check on her.
 Lockhart allowed her to answer the phone but demanded that she make up a story to cover up his crime.
 Burk was forced to claim that she had forgotten about the planned study session.
 She canceled the session and abruptly hung up.
-Her boyfriend later said about the call, "At the time, I didn't think about it that much.
+Her friend later said about the call, "At the time, I didn't think about it that much.
 Looking back at the phone call — wow — I could have realized that something was up."